Witten's D_4 Integrable Hierarchies Conjecture: Introduction

-We wish to give special thanks to Carel Faber for providing his wonderful code \cite{FaMgnF} for computing intersections of divisors on the stack of stable curves.
+We wish to give special thanks to Carel Faber and Drew Johnson for providing their code \cite{FaMgnF} and \cite{Jo}, respectively, for computing intersections of divisors on the stack of stable curves.
+Thanks also to Youjin Zhang and Di Yang for helping us identify errors in an earlier draft of this paper.

-The second author also wishes to thank the Max Planck Institute f\"ur Mathematik in Bonn and the Institute Henri Poincar\'e, where much of the work on this paper was completed.
+The third author also wishes to thank the Max Planck Institute f\"ur Mathematik in Bonn and the Institute Henri Poincar\'e, where much of the work on this paper was completed.